Film Studies, Minor

 The program is designed primarily for students interested in film history and analysis but also includes a production component and the opportunity to execute internships at local television stations, such as KETC/Channel 9 and the Higher Education Channel.
 Students more excited by the business and commercial aspects of film frequently complete internships at Cinema St. Louis.

-In touch with today’s multi-cultural, multi-mediated environment, the film studies minor encourages broad visual literacy and connects these analytical skills with the expertise of various disciplines.
-The program also promotes study abroad, particularly on the Saint Louis University Madrid, Spain, campus.
+In touch with today’s multi-cultural, multi-mediated environment, SLU's film studies minor encourages broad visual literacy and connects these analytical skills with the expertise of various disciplines.
+The program also promotes study abroad, particularly at Saint Louis University's campus in Madrid, Spain.

 - Media studies at the graduate level

 - Media production in film, television, and digital communication